Vin-it-9/hotel-management-system/README.md

    - **Event Booking:** Book function halls or event spaces for personal or corporate events.
    - **Order Food & Services:** Place orders for room service, dining, or additional amenities.
    - **Profile Management:** Update personal information, view booking history, and manage preferences.
    - **Feedback Submission:** Leave reviews or feedback for rooms, amenities, or services.
-   - **Payment Processing:** Make payments securely via online gateways for bookings and services.
    - **Booking Modifications:** Modify or cancel reservations based on policies.
    - **Notifications:** Receive updates on bookings, offers, and hotel announcements.
    - **Dark Mode Support:** Switch between light and dark modes for a better user experience.